ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Protocol Stack: A set of Protocol Instances (including relevant application, security, transport, or Internet protocols) that are used together to establish connectivity or send and receive Messages.
 A single stack can be simple (a single transport protocol instance over IP), or complex (multiple application protocol streams going through a single security and transport protocol, over IP; or, a multi-path transport protocol over multiple transport sub-flows).

-* Candidate Path: One path that is available to an application and conforms to the Path Selection Properties and System Policy.
+* Candidate Path: One path that is available to an application and conforms to the Selection Properties and System Policy.
 Candidate Paths are identified during the gathering phase ({{gathering}}) and can be used during the racing phase ({{racing}}).

 * Candidate Protocol Stack: One protocol stack that can be used by an application for a connection, of which there can be several.
 Candidate Protocol Stacks are identified during the gathering phase ({{gathering}}) and are started during the racing phase ({{racing}}).